kawaken/ct/README.md

 ## Install

-Download a binary via relase page.
+Download a binary via relase page (in preparation).

 Or `go get`.